 Already, two major global movements – populism on the right and Black Lives Matter on the left – have emerged as a result of these challenges.
 But we need to acknowledge this socioeconomic disjuncture by introducing a new and better social welfare system that gives people material support and also enables them to find purpose and meaning in their life and work.
 This would include policies like a universal basic income and the ability to find and do purposeful work, whether that is start-up or community work.
 The progressive left has to do a much better job of engaging with these critical issues in order to gain the support of the working class and those working in service industries.

 This post represents the views of the author and not those of the COVID-19 blog, nor LSE.
-It is based on Richard Florida’s contribution to Urban Age Debates: Cities in the 2020s: Socialising Remote Work, an event hosted by the LSE’s School of Public Policy and LSE Cities.
+It is based on Richard Florida’s contribution to Urban Age Debates: Cities in the 2020s: Socialising Remote Work, an event hosted by the LSE’s School of Public Policy, LSE Cities and the Alfred Herrhausen Gesellschaft.